powsybl/powsybl-core/docs/architecture/iidm/model/injection.md

 # IIDM - Injection

-The `com.powsybl.iidm.Injection` class is used to model an equipment with a single [terminal](terminal.md).
+The `com.powsybl.iidm.network.Injection` class is used to model an equipment with a single [terminal](terminal.md).

+## Creation
+Before creating a subclass of Injection, its terminal must be set with the method `setNode(int)` in a Node/Breaker Topology or `setConnectableBus(String)` and eventually `setBus(String)` in a Bus/Breaker Topology.

 ## Reference
 See also: